 - Loss of pension;

 - The cost of care, including gardening, DIY and decorating;

 - Child care;

 - Additional cost of holidays – going on holiday will no longer be as straightforward as before you developed CRPS.
 Not only will your choice of holiday be far more restricted, but the cost is likely to be greater.
 You will need a larger hotel room to help you mobilise, assistance will be required with luggage, a business class seat on your flight will provide you with additional elbow and leg room – the list goes on.
 These should be investigated by your CRPS compensation lawyer and included in your claim.

 “Andrew, I feel so lucky to have found you.
 What a difference you made!
 Let’s face it, with [previous solicitors] the claim was heading for the rocks.
 Thank you so much.”
 TR (£430,000 compensation recovered for CRPS), October 2018

-How much CRPS Compensation might you receive?
+How much CRPS Compensation will you receive?